equinor/flotilla/frontend/best_practices.md

     const foo = (x:number, y: number) => { return x + y }

 It is also preferred to simplify the syntax when possible to make it more readable.
-When the code in a codeblock only requires one line for instance, the {} brackets may be ommited, along with the return statement.
+When the code in a code block only requires one line for instance, the {} brackets may be omitted, along with the return statement.
 So the function above becomes

     const foo = (x:number, y: number) => x + y

 ## React components

-The flotilla frontend is programmed in Typescript using the React framework.
-In this framework all HTML components are defined using React components, which are pieces of code which define what the HTML should look like depending on the state of the system.
-We only utilise React Functions, which means that components are described in the form of functions which accept the component attributes are function arguments, and return the HTML at the end of the function.
+The Flotilla frontend is programmed in TypeScript using the React framework.
+In this framework, all HTML components are defined using React components, which are pieces of code that define what the HTML should look like depending on the state of the system.
+We only utilize React Functions, which means that components are described in the form of functions that accept the component attributes as function arguments and return the HTML at the end of the function.
 React classes should be avoided.

 ### React arguments

-React arguments should be descriptively named in relation to the components name, so that someone would not need to investigate the parent component to learn what the data represents.
-If only parts of the provided data is utilised, then it is often better to only send the relevant data (eg only send mission name instead of the whole mission if only the name is used).
-Additionally, an interface should be utilised when there are many components, so as to make it easier to read.
+React arguments should be descriptively named in relation to the component's name, so that someone would not need to investigate the parent component to learn what the data represents.
+If only parts of the provided data are utilized, then it is often better to only send the relevant data (e.g., only send mission name instead of the whole mission if only the name is used).
+Additionally, an interface should be utilized when there are many components, so as to make it easier to read.
 This interface should be placed just above, or at least nearby, the function itself.

-Good (although the interface is not strictly neccessary here):
+Good (although the interface is not strictly necessary here):

 ```
 interface MissionTitleComponentProps {